Fitzroy Iron Works: David Smith (1873–1875)

 At the end of July 1873, a new English manager, David Smith, who was also one of the main shareholders, arrived with 15 skilled workers and their families.
 Almost immediately, there was bad feeling between Smith and his new workforce.

 The new company—as implied by its name—had plans to install a Bessemer Convertor to allow it to make steel rails, but did not proceed with it for commercial reasons.
 Instead Smith tried to make improvements to the existing plant.
 Smith completed the conversion of the blast furnace to closed-top by adding the 'bell top' and its winding equipment.
 The dam at Lake Alexandra was also built during the time of Smith's management, to provide water for the works.

 Smith set about trying to overcome the difficulties with coking coal that had hampered previous owners.
 At first, he tried to exploit coal—once again described as 'anthracite'—from Black Bob's Creek but—only after spending £3,000 on a 1¾ mile tramway to the works and winding equipment—found that the coal there was not suitable for the furnace.
+To run the trial of this coal, the blast furnace was lit again—possibly in late 1873, more probably during 1874—but it was not bought into successful production.
+A photograph, that has been identified as being taken 'c.
+1873', does appear to show the furnace and at least one of its stoves in operation, or at least emitting smoke.
+Smith stated that he had to add lots of wood to prevent the coal 'choking' the furnace.
+Like Hampshire before him, he was charging coal—coal that could not form coke—directly into the blast furnace.

-It seems that, to run the trial of this coal, the blast furnace was lit again during 1874 but was not able to be bought into successful production.
-In 1874, the company acquired 80 acres of land near Berrima—and with it access to thick seams of bituminous coking coal—and commenced work on an adit.
+In 1874, the company acquired 80 acres of land near Berrima—and access to thick seams of bituminous coking coal—and commenced work on an adit.
 This new adit mine lay on the opposite side of the gorge to an earlier mine.